nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 ---

-If you face any issues with the commands, check out the [Troubleshooting guide][nebari-troubleshoothing].
+If you face any issues with the commands, check out the [Troubleshooting guide][nebari-troubleshooting].

 <!-- internal links -->
 [install-nebari]: /get-started/installing-nebari.md
-[nebari-troubleshoothing]: /troubleshooting.mdx
+[nebari-troubleshooting]: /troubleshooting.mdx